evrusnak/SHE_appchallenge2024/README.md

 Birds hold significant environmental, social, and cultural value.
 Birding remains one of the most accessible ways Canadians can engage with nature (Lenda et al., 2023; Zieris et al., 2023), and birds contribute to ecological services such as plant dispersal, pollination, and pest control (ECCC, 2021).
 With its prime birding location under the Atlantic and Mississippi major migratory routes, Toronto has a commitment to reduce bird mortalities as one of Canada’s first Bird Friendly Cities (Nature Canada, 2024).
 Bird Friendly Cities is a certificate program dedicated to creating urban environments that support the well-being of bird life.
 Our app, the Concrete Migration, aims to compliment the goals of Bird Friendly Toronto by connecting citizens to urban bird centers and giving them accessible means to educate themselves about how manmade environments contribute to bird species declines.

 ## Concrete Migration: the website
-Concrete Migration aims to inform citizens of the level of threats that face birds in their neighborhoods based on urban environmental design.
-We hope that citizens looking to expand or change their urban environments, whether it be through a house renovation or voting for new amenities in their neighborhood, will use our app to approach urban design in a bird-friendly way.   [insert website link]
+[Concrete Migration](https://cm22-dalspatial.hub.arcgis.com/pages/application) aims to inform citizens of the level of threats that face birds in their neighborhoods based on urban environmental design.
+We hope that citizens looking to expand or change their urban environments, whether it be through a house renovation or voting for new amenities in their neighborhood, will use our app to approach urban design in a bird-friendly way.
-We recommend that users do not approach our app as a definitive answer to how urban expansion impacts birds in their area, but as an informative tool for future planning and citizen science efforts.
+*We recommend that users do not approach our app as a definitive answer to how urban expansion impacts birds in their area, but as an informative tool for future planning and citizen science efforts.*
 ![concrete_migration](https://github.com/evrusnak/SHE_appchallenge2024/assets/163580907/a477b018-bb61-4978-afe5-06236e511d96)

-[insert image of suitability model]
+## How to use our Application: suitability model and address searching

 This map represents the overall suitability of Toronto based on urban expansion features that threaten birds.
 Areas with high risk of causing bird mortalities appear in red, while areas that are more bird friendly appear in green.
 Type in your address to determine the risk to birds presented by the urban structures in your area!

-[insert image of typing in address]

 **NBDI** stands for Normalized Built Difference Index, and is essentially a measurement of non-natural, man-made surfaces derived from satellite data.
 This map summarizes where pavement, concrete, steel, and other non-natural surfaces dominate the city in high densities.